Behnam-Asadi/deep-fourier-net/README.md

 which would lead to different reconstructed images.
 If the latent space is regulated enough, any point there could potentially be mapped to a realistic image, and after the model is trained, we can use any point in the low-dimensional latent space to generate a new image in the original high-dimensional space.

+We also add the log-likelihood of each latent representation coming from a Gaussian distribution time by a constant—which is a hyperparameter—to the MSE loss function to make the latent space normal.